The Democrats’ 2018 Midterm Election Strategy

 First, as I have noted before, female majorities have elected every Democrat president since 1960 and have been a major force in midterm elections.
 Democrats are counting on their perennial political calculus that a majority of Demo female voters are emotionally incontinent dupes, lacking the discernment to avoid being co-opted by emotive appeals.

 All the sketchy Trump sexual harassment claims and his admittedly offensive remarks about women will be revisited ad nauseam in an effort to coerce Republicans in the House and Senate to distance their campaigns from the president — and his agenda.
 The Democrats’ strategy, as noted at the outset, is to turn Trump’s positives into negatives and, in effect, campaign against peace and prosperity — against Making America Great Again.

-Along the way, they’ll endeavor to portray Trump as “mentally unfit,” accusing him of being, well, crazy.
+In addition to these two critical electoral fronts, Democrats will endeavor to portray Trump as “mentally unfit,” accusing him of being, well, crazy.
 (What does it say about the state of the Democrat Party when it loses the presidency to a man who’s “mentally unfit”?)
 Trump, however, is a New Yorker, and he’s always acted like an archetypical New Yorker — brash, boastful, uncensored and unpredictable.
 In this respect, he’s “crazy” by their hypersensitive, Chardonnay-sipping standards.

 Trump entered office with almost no experience in political protocols, and he’s unorthodox by virtually every Beltway standard.
 And while he isn’t crazy, he is driving Democrats crazy.
 Indeed, Trump Derangement Syndrome is just the latest manifestation of the well-documented pathology of the Left.